shadowquillapp/shadowquillapp/README.md

 Powered by Ollama and Gemma 3, ShadowQuill operates 100% offline, offering a completely local and free solution for AI-enhanced prompt generation.

-## Installation with Node.js
+## Installation with `pnpm` and `node`

 Please make sure you first have `node` installed with the latest updates.
 ShadowQuill uses Node.js's built-in `corepack` to manage packages, so no separate package manager installation is required.
-[How to install Node.js](https://nodejs.org/)
+[How to install Node.js](https://nodejs.org/) [How to install pnpm](https://pnpm.io/installation)

-> Current version only supports Windows and macOS.
-Stable Linux builds coming soon..

 1 Clone the repository: